-Apple unveiledand models based on its new at the company's in June.
-The new MacBook Air is bigger than the previous Air, with the promise of more power.
-Along with a bigger 13.6-inch display and new M2 chip, however, comes a .
+The next-newest MacBooks in Apple's lineup are theand based on the , which were released last summer.
+The updated MacBook Air is bigger than the previous model, and a bit faster as well.
+Along with a bigger 13.6-inch display and M2 processor, however, comes a .
 Gone is the $999 starting price; the new M2 MacBook Air line starts at $1,199.
-The updated 13-inch MacBook Pro with the M2 chip starts at the same $1,299 list price as the previous model.
+The updated 13-inch MacBook Pro with the M2 chip starts at the same $1,299 list price as the previous generation.

-While Amazon and Best Buy have the best prices at the moment, one benefit to paying full price andis you can customize the machine and add more RAM or a higher-capacity solid-state drive.
+While Amazon, Adorama and Best Buy have the best prices at the moment, one benefit to paying full price andis that you can customize the machine and add more RAM or a higher-capacity solid-state drive.
 The models sold by Amazon and other retailers are fixed configurations.

 Want to go the refurbished route?
-You can now find refurbished M1 MacBooks on.
-Refurb inventory changes rapidly so you may not always see an M1 MacBook Air or Pro listed.
+You can find refurbished MacBooks on.
+Refurb inventory changes rapidly so you may not always see the latest MacBook Air or Pro listed.
 It's worth keeping an eye out, however, because you can lock in substantial savings, up to $200.
 Rick Broida, CNET's Cheapskate emeritus, is , particularly Apple's -- which are often as good as new.